Hackplayers/evil-winrm/README.md

 ## Requirements
 Ruby 2.3 or higher is needed.
 Some ruby gems are needed as well: `winrm >=2.3.7`, `winrm-fs >=1.3.2`, `stringio >=0.0.2`, `logger >= 1.4.3`, `fileutils >= 0.7.2`.
+If you are planning to use AI LLM features, this ruby gem is mandatory: `langchainrb >= 0.18.0`, and in addition, depending on the LLM to use, more ruby gems will be needed:, `ollama-ai >= 1.3.0`, `anthropic >= 0.3.2`, `mistral-ai >= 1.2.0`
-Depending of your installation method (4 availables) the installation of them could be required to be done manually.
+Depending on your installation method (4 availables) the installation of them could be required to be done manually.

 Another important requirement only used for Kerberos auth is to install the Kerberos package used for network authentication.
 For some Linux like Debian based (Kali, Parrot, etc.) it is called `krb5-user`.
 For BlackArch it is called `krb5` and probably it could be called in a different way for other Linux distributions.